What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Conclusion

 \section{Conclusion}

-In this work, we make the first investigation on masked graph modeling (MGM) and present MaskGAE, a theoretically grounded self-supervised learning framework that takes MGM as a principled pretext task.
-Our work is theoretically motivated with the following justifications: (i) GAEs are essentially contrastive learning that maximizes the mutual information between paired subgraph views associated with a linked edge, and (ii) MGM can benefit the mutual information maximization since masking significantly reduce the redundancy between two subgraph views.
+In this work, we make a comprehensive investigation on masked graph modeling (MGM) and present MaskGAE, a theoretically grounded self-supervised learning framework that takes MGM as a principled pretext task.
+Our work is conceptually well-understood and theoretically motivated with the following justifications: (i) GAEs are essentially contrastive learning models that maximize the mutual information between paired subgraph views associated with a linked edge, and (ii) MGM can benefit the mutual information maximization since masking significantly reduce the overlapping (redundancy) between two subgraph views.
 In particular, we also propose a path-wise masking strategy to facilitate the MGM task.
 In our experiments, MaskGAE exhibits significantly improved performances over GAEs and performs on par with or better than strong baselines on link prediction and node classification benchmarks.